 Even though we now have more opportunities to exercise in public indoor settings, it’s important to remember that exercising outdoors reduces the risk of transmission.

-Remember, it’s still important that we stay active.
-There are plenty of ways to stay active in the home too, even for those who are extremely vulnerable, so long as they're fit and able to do so.
+Exercising at home also remains a good way to keep fit whilst minimising the risk of transmission.
+There are plenty of ways to stay active in the home, even for those who are considered to be extremely vulnerable, so long as they're fit and able to do so.

 For those who want a more leisurely pace:

 - Together with partners, we created the Active At Home Booklet for Calderdale - filled with handy tips to get moving at a slower pace.

 - Living Streets have created a fun #Try20 checklist for you to take out on a 10-minute walk around your local area.